China struggles with COVID infections after controls ease

 This week’s changes follow protests that erupted Nov.
 25 in Shanghai, Beijing and other cities against the human cost of “zero COVID.”

-It isn’t clear whether any of the changes were a response to protests, which died out following a security crackdown.
+It isn’t clear whether any of the changes were a response to the protests, which died out following a security crackdown.

 The ruling party’s Politburo on Wednesday declared stabilizing weak economic growth its priority, though leaders have said local officials still are expected to protect the public.

-“The re-pivot to growth and the exit from zero-Covid are clear from the top level,” said Larry Hu and Yuxiao Zhang of Macquarie Group, an Australian bank, in a report.
-However, they warned, “uncertainties remain high,” including “how disruptive the exit of zero-Covid could be.”
+“The re-pivot to growth and the exit from zero COVID are clear from the top level,” said Larry Hu and Yuxiao Zhang of Macquarie Group, an Australian bank, in a report.
+However, they warned, “uncertainties remain high,” including “how disruptive the exit of zero COVID could be.”

 Party leaders stopped talking about the official 5.5% annual growth target after the economy shrank by 2.6% from the previous quarter in the three months ending in June.
 That was after Shanghai and other industrial centers shut down for up to two months to fight outbreaks.